folkertdev/reversible-debugger/bachelor-thesis/thesis.md

     deriving (Show, Eq)
 ```

 The `TypeContext` and `LocalType` are stored as a tuple.
-Really, this gives a curser into the local type, where everything to the left is the past
+This tuple gives a curser into the local type,
-and everything to the right is the future.
+where everything to the left is the past and everything to the right is the future.

 The next two fields are for keeping track of recursion in the local type. the `recursiveVariableNumber` is an index into the `recursionPoints` list: when
 a `RecursionVariable` is encountered we look at that index to find the new future local type.

-Then follow two fields used for reversibility: the stack of used variable names and the store of function applications.
+Then follow two fields used for reversal:
+As mentioned in Section \ref{a-reversible-semantics}, used variable names need to be stored in order to
+be able to use them when reversing.
+We store them in a stack keeping both the original name given
+by the programmer and the generated unique internal name.
+For function applications we use a `Map` indexd by unique identifiers that stores function and argument.

 Finally there is a variable store with the currently defined bindings.
+Variable shadowing - where two processes of the same participant define the same variable name - is not an issue, because variables are assigned a guaranteed unique name.

-With this data structure in place, we can define `ExecutionState`.
+We can now define `ExecutionState`.
 It contains some counters for generating unique variable names, a monitor for every participant and
 a program for every location.
 Additionally every location has a default participant and a stack for unchosen branches.

 ```haskell